bbfrederick/rapidtide/README.md

 I'm still constructing this repository - including doing some last minute code reformatting, writing documentation, making a working setup.py file, and deciding what should and should not be included.
-I'm also adding automated testing, so it'spossible some things may turn up during this process.
+I'm also adding automated testing, so it's possible some things may turn up during this process.
 If you are downloadingthe 0.1.0 release, check back frequently over the next month or so as I nail everything down.
 There will probably be MANY commits, and I'll try do document exactly why.